vmware/vic/tests/manual-test-cases/Group5-Functional-Tests/5-2-Cluster.md

 ```
 --compute-resource /ha-datacenter/host/cls
 ```
+3. Run a variety of docker commands on the VCH appliance

 #Expected Outcome:
 The VCH appliance should deploy without error and each of the docker commands executed against it should return without error